 I wonder how much teeth sucking there’d be?
-I wonder how many of the bad kids would hurl those washcloths at my face?
-I wonder how hard I’d hurl them back before losing my job…er I mean…I wonder how much verbal reprimanding I’d do?
+How many of the bad kids would hurl those washcloths at my face?
+How hard would I hurl them back before losing my job…er I mean…I wonder how much verbal reprimanding I’d do?

 Being the product of the Georgia Public School System, I was required to do very little, if any, cleaning around my school.
 Unless I was part of a school club whose duty was to help out with that kind of thing, we didn’t have to worry about it.
 The mentality is “Let the janitors handle it.”

 Seeing the Japanese kids smiling and cleaning made me think of my school days and my teaching days back home.
 I felt like I was, like my kids were, just a wee bit spoiled.